-Each creature that is completely under the cloud at the start of its turn must make a Fortitude saving throw.
+A creature that enters the spell’s area for the first time on a turn or starts its turn there must make a Fortitude saving throw.

-On a failed save, a creature takes 2d6 cold damage and is slowed 2 until the end of its next turn.
+On a failure, it takes 1d8 cold damage and is slowed 2 until the end of its next turn.

 On a critical failure, it takes twice as much damage and is slowed 4 until the end of its next turn.